mj3b/rgds/README.md

 Every decision remains defensible without AI outputs.

----

 ### Why v1 Contains No AI Components

 RGDS v1 deliberately excludes AI components to establish a defensible, human-governed decision baseline before introducing automation.

-In regulated environments, governance, ownership, and auditability are the primary failure modes—not analytical capability.
+In regulated environments, the primary failure modes are governance, ownership, and auditability—not analytical capability.

-v1 proves the decision system stands on its own; AI may be layered in later only as bounded, reviewable assistance without altering decision authority.
+v1 proves the decision system stands on its own; AI may be layered in later only as bounded, reviewable assistance without altering decision authority or compliance posture.

 ---
 ## Repository Structure